 The Finnish government merged the country’s three gambling licensees at the start of 2017.
-Casino operator RAY, lottery Veikkaus and horse betting (mainly harness racing) provider Fintoto have joined together to form a larger state gambling monopoly.
+Casino operator RAY, lottery Veikkaus and horse betting (mainly harness racing) provider Fintoto have joined together to form a larger state gambling monopoly under the name Veikkaus.

 Following an invitation to tender in January 2016, more than 70 locations across Finland expressed interest in hosting the country’s second casino.
-Tampere will be the location for the second casino in Finland.
+Tampere was chosen as its location and is estimated to open in 2020.
 Other locations are eligible to apply for so-called ‘Feel Vegas’ slot halls where table games may be played at lower limits.

 During 2017 Veikkaus opened four Feel Vegas venues in various locations.
-At the moment Feel Vegas concept location number is nine.
+At the moment, the Feel Vegas concept locations number is nine.

 Under new legislation the merged state monopoly may be allowed to offer new products such as virtual sports betting.

 Gross gaming revenue for the regulated gambling market in Finland grew 1 percent in 2017 to 1.778 million euros.

 In its legislation, the Finnish government has traditionally put a great deal of emphasis on addiction prevention and player protection.

 Following the reforms which came into effect in 2012, Finland stuck by its monopoly framework, considering gambling not to be a normal economic activity.
 The European Commission confirmed the compliance of Finland’s gambling laws with EU law in 2013.

 Finland has put in place player protection measures such as maximum wagers, self-exclusion measures and restrictions to operating hours.
 Customers must be at least 18 years of age, and must be registered when they enter a venue.